superlativecode/PHP-Emailer-Object/README.md

 # PHP Emailer Object

 Build and send emails using this extremely useful utility written in PHP.
+This utility is easy to use and fast.
+Feel free to customize this email tool for any use may need.
+We are always taking ideas for new features, so just shoot me an email at superlativecode [at] gmail [dot] com.
 This repo includes:
 * A PHP Emailing Object
 	* Plain Text
 	* HTML